Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>The Kuikuro are notorious forest fortresses; they can build improvements
     without chopping down the surrounding woods, meaning they preserve those stellar defence bonuses for most of the game.
-Still, it looks like Venezuela are sending a recon mission to assess the situation — Mr. Chavez, Gonayiv is right there and still unprotected, I’m not sure this is a priority right now!
+Still, it looks like Venezuela are sending a recon mission to assess the situation—Mr. Chavez, Gonayiv is right there and still unprotected, I’m not sure this is a priority right now!
 The Nazca settle on Estaquería for the name of their new Amazonian paradise.</p>"
 - scene_number: "19"